OlivierCodol/MotorNet/README.md

 There is no third-party software required to run MotorNet.
 However, some freely available python dependencies are required.

-If you are running the current development release (version 0.2.0), the requirements are as follow.
+If you are running the current development release (version 0.2.0), the requirements are as follows.

 - [PyTorch](https://pytorch.org/docs/stable/torch.html): MotorNet relies on PyTorch to create tensors and build the graph.